A unified weighting framework for evaluating nearest neighbour classification: Introduction

-In the next section, we present an overview of the literature on nearest neighbour classification variants (Section~\ref{sec_nn_background}).
+In Section~\ref{sec_nn_background}, we present an overview of the literature on nearest neighbour classification variants.
 Next, we present our own proposals in Section~\ref{sec_proposals}.
 We then describe our experimental setup (Section~\ref{sec_nn_experimental_setup}) and present the results (Section~\ref{sec_nn_results}), before concluding (Section~\ref{sec_nn_conclusion}).